openhab/openhab-addons/bundles/org.openhab.binding.zoneminder/README.md

 The binding requires ZoneMinder version 1.34.0 or greater, and API version 2.0 or greater.
 The API must be enabled in the ZoneMinder configuration using the **OPT_USE_API** parameter.

-The binding can access ZoneMinder with or without authentication.
-If you have authentication enabled in ZoneMinder, set the **user** and **pass** config paremeters in the *server* thing.

 ## Full Example